chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ## Troubleshoot

-While fetching any object like cookbooks or any, if it raises the `Could not get cookbooks: organization 'no-org' does not exist` error, the provided organization does not exist on Chef Infra Server.
+While fetching any object like cookbooks or any, you might face an error `Could not get cookbooks: organization 'no-org' does not exist`, which means the provided organization does not exist on Chef Infra Server.
 The error looks like as shown below:

 ![Could not get cookbooks: Organization](/images/automate/could-not-get-cookbooks-organization.png)